MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-deployment-tool.md

  **Step 3: Verify that the package was created**

 After running the command, the package location should have an App-V Packages folder and a WorkingDir folder.
-You can troubleshoot issues by reviewing the log file in the %temp% directory.
+You can troubleshoot issues by reviewing the log file in the %temp% folder.

 ## Related topics
 <a name="BKMK_createanappvpackage"> </a>